 Inventory, lb : 0

-Bramley apples are available in the fall season.
+Bramley apples are available in the mid-fall through early spring.

 Recipes that include Bramley Apples.
 One is easiest, three is harder.